gibaek-lee/reactPractice_propsNstate/README.md

-# React Practice(props and state)
+# React Practice(props and state, LifeCycle API, error handling)
-Simple example of 'how to use props and state with eventHandler'
+- Simple example of 'how to use props and state with eventHandler'
+- Sequence of component LifeCycle API with console.log
+- Child component error catch via componentDidCatch API

-## Characteristic
+## Characteristic of props and state
 - props<br>
 1. Variable that parent component send to child component<br>
 2. (Static data)Child component cannot modify props directly but just take it<br>